Kemponator/Tree-Planting/README.md

 - Landing page styling complete
 - About page skeleton and basic styling completed
 - Fetch data from local storage and make basic chart to display results.
 (Stretch goal - calculate CO2 data and display)

+### Reflections on Tuesday 4th June

+- About page skeleton and main functionality completed
+- Data fetched from LS and basic chart displays.

+## Wednesday 5th June - Session 3

+By the end of the day the MVP will be:

+- Finish JS functionality for input page including LS saving and retrieval
+- Create leaf animation.
+- Stretch goal - add it CO2 calculation